sign-language-translator/sign-language-translator/README.md

 <details>
 <summary>Model Fine-Tuning</summary>

-   1. Utilize the sign language videos and corresponding text sentences from the previous step.
+   1. Utilize the (synthetic & real) sign language videos and corresponding text sentences from the previous step.
    2. Apply our training pipeline to fine-tune a chosen model for improved accuracy and translation quality.

 </details>